idimitrakopoulos/illuminOS/README.md

 * Enables you to focus on your actual project by providing ready-made functionality for tedious stuff
 * Handles connections with known Wi-Fi networks according to user-defined priority
 * Detects single or any number of taps on microcontroller buttons and allows execution of any code after that
+* Allows the user to take control of the on-board LEDs and blink them with any pattern and delay
 * Automated installation on the mirocontroller (see installation section using `mpfshell`)
 * Filesystem formatter cleans up your microcontroller - no need to reflash it
 * Simple logging functionality
+* Ability to read .properties files for configuration

 ## Resources